DylanMeeus/springboot_jwt_blog/_posts/2015-08-20-logging-and-debugging-in-react-with-flux-replaying-your-users-actions.markdown

 - action
 - dispatcher
 - webpack
+- bug
+- issue
+- user
+- troubleshooting
+---
+---

+**TL;DR**: You can check out the sample application in [this Github repository](https://github.com/auth0/react-flux-debug-actions-sample)

 ---

 Troubleshooting applications running in production is not always easy.
 You might get bug reports like "Nothing works!", some errors might only occur based on the data the user is wokring with, reproducing the issue could be hard because of specific dependencies (user, api), ...